By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Do you want your partner’s mother calling you about that problem you two are having in the bedroom?
-Don’t you share about it with your family either.
+Do you want your partner’s mother to call you about that problem you two are having in the bedroom?
+Don’t you share it with your family either.

 Talking to a coworker about your relationship, especially a coworker of your sexual preference, is a dangerous step in the direction of an affair.
 As we have talked about in the past, affairs do not have to be sexual to damage your current relationship.
 Those emotional affairs, they can end the communication between you and your partner.
 Once the communication is gone the intimacy is sure to follow.

 Have you had any of these communication problems in your relationships?
 Have you detected other communication problems?
 Feel free to leave a comment or send me a reply via the contact me feature and I will respond to as many as possible.